22 Feb Thank you for giving Shane a new beginning.

 “I can basically cook anything, any kind of way – just throw it at me!” he laughed.

-This Easter, thanks to your generous support, Shane is celebrating the new life he found in Christ.
+Thanks to your generous support, Shane is celebrating the new life he found in Christ.
 From his time in our program, he developed a relationship with God and learned how to stay sober – two things he is grateful for every day.
 He has learned to be more humble and caring toward others, and the good friends he has made help him continue to grow and focus on his goals in life.

 And he still has more he wants to accomplish!
 Recently, he took a course to become a Certified Peer Recovery Specialist so he can use his experiences with addiction to walk alongside others going through the same struggles he once faced.
 And whenever it’s time to retire from the Mission, he has another goal in mind: “if it’s God’s will, I want to get a food truck and tour the country a little bit.
 That’s a part of my bucket list,” he said.